imperial-genomics-facility/igf-pipeline-help/data_access.md

 #### Steps for setting up iRODS client in HPC CX1

+Please follow these steps to set up the iRODS clients in hpc for the first time

 * Create directory `.irods` under home (e.g. `mkdir -p ~/.irods`)
 * Create iRODS environment file `.irods/irods_environment.json`
 * Copy following configuration to the above mentioned file (replace USERNAME with your actual username) and validate file format using [JSONLint](https://jsonlint.com/)